 What can you do ?

-Again by not relying on soya as animal feed and look for better options, the intake of soya will decrease by them which in turn will avoid more deforestation .
-More inclination towards plant based diets will also decrease the demand of soya as animal feed.
-This will balance our delicate natural biodiversity and we will be available with impactful source of protein that Soy is.
+Again by not relying on soya as animal feed and look for better options, the intake of soya will decrease by them which in turn will avoid more deforestation.
+More inclination towards plant-based diets will also decrease the demand for soya as animal feed.
+This will balance our delicate natural biodiversity and we will be available with the impactful source of protein that Soy is.

 HOW TO CHOOSE YOUR FUTURE FOOD – STEP BY STEP GUIDE

 1. LOOK FOR PLANT BASED FOODS OVER ANIMAL PRODUCTS